okikio/transferables/README.md

 getTransferable(data: unknown, streams: boolean, maxCount: number): Generator<TypeTransferable | TypeTypedArray | MessageChannel | DataView>
 ```

+> Note: `(Readable/Writeable/Transform)streams` and `MessagePort` aren't transferable in all js runtimes; devs can decide based off the runtime whether to support streams and message channel/port or not

+> Note: depending on how large your object is you may need go over the `maxCount` (max iteration count), if you need to change the max number of iterations remember that--that might cause the thread to be blocked while it's computing.

 <br>

 ## Benchmarks

 **Machine**: [GitHub Action `ubuntu-latest`](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)
 * 2-core CPU (x86_64)
 * 7 GB of RAM